-It is your responsibility to immediately notify the University Records Office and the School of Nursing of any name, address, e-mail or telephone number change(s).
+It is your responsibility to immediately notify the Office of Records & Registration and the School of Nursing of any name, address, e-mail or telephone number change(s).
 This is now possible through the my.emich services tab online.
-We also ask that you provide an updated address, e-mail and telephone numbers upon graduation so we can keep in contact with you as an alumnus.
+We also ask that you provide an updated address, e- mail and telephone numbers upon graduation so we can keep in contact with you as an alumnus.